-The EMS Velocity 1 is a lightweight, freestanding and affordable ($269 MSRP).
-I’ve been testing one for the past few weeks and think it’s an exceptional value, particularly if you plan on doing any backpacking where you need to camp on unprepared tent sites in the woods or other wilderness areas where unobstructed space is at a premium.
+The EMS Velocity 1 is a lightweight, freestanding and affordable.
+I think it’s an exceptional value, particularly if you plan on doing any backpacking where you need to camp on unprepared tent sites in the woods or other wilderness areas where unobstructed space is at a premium.

 Total Weight: 40.0 ounces (2 pounds 8.0 ounces)